 The maturity of debt facilities and other amortising loans are managed such that at any one time all have a time to maturity of more than one year, and that at least 50% by value have a time to maturity of more than two years.
 Debt and facility maturities avoid excessive concentrations in any twelve month period, as well as the period around regulatory reset dates where possible.

-The balance sheet of the company and note 3 shows group intercompany balances with the parent of the company, being Northern Gas Networks Limited which is a going concern.
-The directors do not consider the recovery of this debt a risk.
+The balance sheet of the company and note 3 show group intercompany balances with the parent of the company, being Northern Gas Networks Limited (NGN).
+The directors of the company are also directors of NGN and consider it a going concern, having reviewed the results and forecasts, noting that it has regulated revenue until 31 March 2026 and working capital headroom.
+As such the directors do not consider the recovery of intercompany balances a risk.